Monthly lunch and learn generates synergy for SHARP

-SHARP and legal teams from the 1st Air Cavalry Brigade, 164th Air Defense Artillery Brigade, and the 12th Combat Aviation Brigade discuss systems and processes as well as updates to the Army Sexual Harassment and Response Program.
-(U.S. Army photo by Capt.
-Taylor Criswell)
+ANSBACH, Germany—SHARP and legal teams from the 1st Air Cavalry Brigade, 164th Air Defense Artillery Brigade, and the 12th Combat Aviation Brigade join forces each month to discuss systems and processes as well as updates to the Army Sexual Harassment and Response Program.

+With goals of elevating unit readiness, enhancing collective knowledge, building confidence in all sides of the process and sharing ideas, the SHARP ‘lunch and learn’ is an investment in people and the SHARP program.

+“The ‘lunch and learn’ was born out of a desire to help SHARP and legal professionals understand each other,” said Maj.
+Dan Rendleman, Officer-In-Charge for the Ansbach Law Center and brigade judge advocate for 12th Combat Aviation Brigade.
+“It is a chance for us to come together and hear the different perspectives that make the SHARP program work. “

 |Date Taken: